Car Co Ltd.

 to this page afterwards, click the 'back' button on your browser.

-attractive, coachbuilt MKVI, in sound condition, not used for some time, and in
+attractive, coachbuilt MKVI, in sound condition, not used for some time, but now

-need of re-commissioning.
-The body is sound, and the engine runs very well,
+mechanically re-commissioned and driving well.
+The body is sound, and the engine

-it, this car is the first built of its later popular ‘long wing’ design,
+we understand it, this car is the first built of its later popular ‘long

-taken from an RREC magazine of 1975.
-Fundamentally good and sound, complete &
+of an article taken from an RREC magazine of 1975.
+Fundamentally good and sound,

 Reg No. MGJ